warp-contracts/warp/README.md

 - deploying contracts
 - arTransfer and tags handling for "viewState" ("interactRead")
 - "dry-runs" (though not sure if this should be part of the "core" SDK)
-- CLI (though not sure if that is a necessary - even if, should be probably a separate lib built on top base SDK).
+- CLI (though not sure if that is a necessary - even if, it should be probably a separate lib built on top of the base SDK).

 SmartWeave SDK v2 is the new, rewritten from scratch, SDK implementation proposal for interaction with SmartWeave Contracts.
 It has been built with performance (e.g. caching at multiple layers, Arweave calls optimization)